Memorial City, Houston: Economy

 Many of Memorial City's employees live and work within a 10 mi radius of the intersection of Interstate 10 and Gessner Road, covering portions of suburban Harris County and Fort Bend County.
 The three largest employers include Memorial City Mall, with 5,000 local employees, the Chase Bank Service Center, with 1,100 local employees, and the CEMEX United States operations, with 1,000 local employees.

 There are 24 retail centers in the district which each have more than 10000 sqft of space, making a total of 3620000 sqft of space.
 The Memorial City Mall has over half of the retail space in the district, with 1900000 sqft of space.
 There were no gross retail sales figures for the Memorial City area that were available from public published sources, so the district used the publication the average sales per square foot statistics for shopping centers in the Southern United States stated in the publication "Dollars & Cents of Shopping Centers/The SCORE 2006."
-To calculate sales of single tenant big box stores, the district used average national sales data for specific stores such as Great Indoors, Home Depot, and Sam's Club.
+To calculate sales of single tenant big box stores, the district used average national sales data for specific stores.
 Using the data the district estimated that its annual retail sales were $1.1 billion in 2006 dollars, making an average of about $300 per square foot.

 There are 20 office buildings with a total of 2900000 sqft of space.
 Most of the buildings are multi-tenant, while some, such as the Chase Service Center, each have a single tenant.
 11 distribution, industrial, and warehouse facilities in Memorial City have a total of about 700000 sqft of space.
 Three hotels, the Candlewood Suites ‐ Houston‐Town and Country, the Four Points by Sheraton Houston, Memorial City (formerly the Radisson Suites Hotel West) and the Westin Houston Memorial City are located in the district.
 The Westin, with 250 rooms, is located between the Memorial City Mall and the Memorial City Hospital.
 75 residential units are on the top floors of the hotel.

 Group 1 Automotive has its corporate headquarters in One Memorial City Plaza.
 Dow Chemical operates a purchasing office in Suite 600 at Two Memorial City Plaza.
 The office, which opened on 1990, has operations involving co-product marketing, energy and hydrocarbons purchasing, optimization and pipeline activities, and polypropylene commercial and corporate auditing.
 Sumitomo Corporation operates its Houston Office in Suite 1000 in Three Memorial City Plaza at 840 Gessner Road.
 Industries supported by the office include Chemicals, Plastics, and Tubular Products.